 This notice applies to visitors to our website and social media platforms, subscribers, donors, fundraisers, supporters, event attendees, volunteers, job applicants, people who receive advice, support or housing services from us.

-If you are providing information to non-Depaul UK ran Nightstop Services you will need to contact the specific Nightstop service to ask for a copy of their Privacy Notice.
+If you are providing information to Nightstop Services that are not directly run by Depaul UK, you will need to contact the specific Nightstop service to ask for a copy of its Privacy Notice.

 For further information about our privacy practices please contact our Data Protection Lead by: